Dynamics for holographic codes: Intoduction

 One key question is largely open in the context of realising a full \emph{dynamical} toy model of the AdS/CFT correspondence via quantum codes and perfect tensors: How can one realise \emph{dynamics} for holographic codes?
 It is this question that we address in this paper in the context of the simplest possible holographic code, namely the holographic state coming from a tree tensor network built with a 3-leg perfect tensor.
-To do this we leverage powerful new results \cites{jones_unitary_2014,jones_no-go_2016} of Jones on unitary representations of a discrete analogue of the conformal group known as Thompson's group $T$ \cites{cannon_introductory_1996,belk_thompsons_2007}.
+To do this we leverage powerful new results \cite{jones_unitary_2014,jones_no-go_2016} of Jones on unitary representations of a discrete analogue of the conformal group known as Thompson's group $T$ \cite{cannon_introductory_1996,belk_thompsons_2007}.
 We argue that dynamics for the holographic state should be given precisely as a unitary representation of $T$.
-It is worth emphasising that this approach is distinct from the $p$-adic AdS/CFT correspondence \cites{gubser_p-adic_2017,heydeman_tensor_2016} (see also \cites{harlow_tree-like_2012}) as the group of symmetries in this case is not isomorphic to $T$.
+It is worth emphasising that this approach is distinct from the $p$-adic AdS/CFT correspondence \cite{gubser_p-adic_2017,heydeman_tensor_2016} (see also \cite{harlow_tree-like_2012}) as the group of symmetries in this case is not isomorphic to $T$.

 This paper is largely synthesised from a great deal of hard work done by Penner, Funar, Sergiescu, and Jones \cite{schneps_geometric_1997,funar_central_2010,jones_unitary_2014,jones_no-go_2016,jones_scale_2017}.
 We make no claim on the originality of the unitary representations described herein, nor on the connection between Thompson's group $T$ and the Ptolemy group(oid).
 The main contribution of this work is to notice that when Penner's work on the Ptolemy group(oid) is combined with Jones's unitary representations via a holographic state, we get a dynamical toy model of the AdS/CFT correspondence.
-We also sketch how to generalise these results to more general holographic states built on general tessellations of the hyperbolic plane.
+We also discuss how one could generalise these results to holographic states built on more general tessellations of the hyperbolic plane.